Miguel22hp/php_lp_solve/README.md

 </ul>

 <p>Below is a sequence of commands that solves exactly such a problem.
-You should be able to recognize the objective expression and the constraints from the data that is entered.
-But as an aid, you might answer the following questions:
+You should be able to recognize the objective expression and the constraints from the data that is entered.Â But as an aid, you might answer the following questions:
 </p>